 Editing a pull request

-After creating the pull request, you can modify it later by clicking Edit on the pull request's page.
+After creating a pull request, you can modify it by clicking Edit on the pull request's page.
 You can edit details such as the Title, Description and the Reviewers.
 In particular, you can change the Destination branch for the pull request – you'll need Read permission on the branch you want to set.

 Discussing a pull request

 The most important thing about a pull request is the discussion that it generates.
 With Stash, you can comment on the pull request as a whole, a particular file, and on specific lines of code in a file.
 Comment likes are a quick way of amplifying review feedback – effectively saying "also consider this person's feedback".
 Furthermore, you can attach a task to any comment, so actions identified during the review can be easily tracked and resolved.
 Read more about pull request tasks below.

 To see all the pull requests for a repository, simply click Pull requests in the left-hand navigation panel (when viewing the repository).

 The Overview tab captures all of the team's activity on the pull request in one place, right from the initial creation, through to when it is finally merged (or declined), with all the comments, replies and commits that happen along the way.

 You can add a comment on the Overview tab (just under 'Activity'), or reply to a previous comment.
 Use mentions to alert another Stash user to your comment, and use markdown to add formatting, for example headings or lists.

 Diffs for Stash pull requests provide the following advantages: